srhthu/tutorial-github-page/readme.md

 ### Basic
 Github page will render the default html file `index.html` in the repository.
 It can accessed other files, e.g., `main.css` or `index.js` through the relative position.

 > It may take several minutes to update changes.
+The building progress can be viewed under `Actions`

 ### Render with Front-end Framework
 The page can be built by frameworks: